1j01/guitar/README.md

 * Record, parse, and play back articulations such as slides, bends, vibratos, hammer-ons, and pull-offs

+* Different sound for sliding than for pressing

 * Support for different tunings

-* Improve synth

-    - Try to make it actually sound like a guitar

-    - Fade out a master gain to zero after a period of inactivity so the "tab is playing audio" icon can go away

-    - Find a better way to fade out
-      (that doesn't end abruptly especially when amplified)

-    - Allow configuring the effects chain
+* Allow configuring the effects chain
   (at least toggle distortion on/off)

+* Include demo tabs (probably in a dropdown)

 * Tablature editor